 You can hover over the grades to find their specific values.
 The possible grades include:

 - Poor (0% - 45%): Load time is slow when compared to benchmarks.
 Highly noticeable user-visible latency may occur.

 - Fair (45% - 70%): Load time is slow when compared to benchmarks.
 User-visible latency may be noticeable to some users.

 - Good (70% - 100%): Load time is fast when compared to benchmarks.
 Minimal user-visible latency.

 The following metrics are included in the Ad Speed overview card:

 Page navigation to tag loaded: The elapsed time from the moment the page began to load until the ad tagging library finished loading.
 You can directly influence this metric by loading tags earlier in the creative life cycle to reduce user-visible latency.

 Tag loaded to first ad request: The elapsed time from the moment the ad tagging library finished loading until the initial ad request was sent.
 You can directly influence this metric by making ad requests earlier in the creative life cycle to reduce user-visible latency.

 Creative load time: The elapsed time from the moment the ad creative began to load until it completed loading (as determined by the ad’s onLoad event).
 You may be able to improve this score if you built the relevant creative for the advertiser.

-Click the metrics above the chart to view data for the last 30 days.
+- To view data for the last 30 days, click the metrics above the chart.
 You can view data for one metric at a time.
 Hover over the line on the chart to view more information about that point.